Addiction | 7 min read

 How Can I Recognize If Someone Is Abusing Drugs?

 Signs of drug abuse can include changes in behavior, mood swings, secretive behavior, neglecting responsibilities, and physical changes like unusual smells or weight loss.
-Symptoms can vary by individual, however.
+Symptoms can vary from individual to individual, however.

 What Are the Best Ways to Prevent Drug Abuse in Teenagers?

-Preventing drug abuse in adolescence is crucial to prevent issues with drugs in adulthood.
+Knowing how to stop drug addiction in adolescence is crucial to prevent issues with drugs in adulthood.
 Some effective strategies include open communication about drug use, education about drugs and their effects, and positive role models to encourage healthy habits.

 What Role Does Community Play in Preventing Drug Abuse?